-The meetings market is front and center for Marriott in Colorado, where Connect recently visited Marriott Convention & Resort Network’s member hotels: the Denver Marriott Tech Center, Sheraton Downtown Denver, Vail Marriott Mountain Resort, and the soon-to-open Gaylord Rockies Resort & Convention Center.
+The meetings market is front and center for Marriott in Colorado, where Connect recently visited Marriott Convention & Resort Network’s member hotels: the Denver Marriott Tech Center, Sheraton Denver Downtown Hotel, Vail Marriott Mountain Resort, and the soon-to-open Gaylord Rockies Resort & Convention Center.

 The foursome displayed a mountain full of meetings and convention chops including their latest in food and beverage innovations, new and renovated meeting and guest rooms, public space and access to prime local attractions.
 Here’s what we found: